big-unibo/llm4dfm-develop/README.md

 After activating [venv](#Venv), a task triggered by `poetry poe automatic_run` run the pipeline with the following configurations:
 - `number_of_runs` -- set number of runs, 1 by default
-- `file_version` -- set file version [sql, original, demand], sql by default
+- `ex_version` -- set exercise version [sql, original, demand], sql by default
-- `prompt_version` -- set prompt version [v1, v2, v3, v4, demand], v4 by default
+- `prompt_version` -- set prompt version [rq2, rq3-alg, rq3-dec, rq4, rq5], rq5 by default
 - `model` -- model to use in run
-- `"<ex1> ... <fileN>"` -- set exercises to run, all files matching previous configurations by default
+- `model_loading` -- model loading technique to use in run [api, import]
-- `model_label` -- an optional model label used in yml output generated, empty string by default, if empty model name is used
+- `model_label` -- an optional model label used in yml output generated, empty string by default, if empty model name (configuration's model) is used
+- `"exercises"` -- set exercises to run, if not provided all files matching previous configurations are used ["<ex1> ... <exN>"]
 - `dir_label` -- an optional label used in output directory generated, if not provided a timestamp is generated

 This could also be achieved by directly run `./resources/automatic-run.sh` from `llm4dfm` directory, with configurations as stated before.